DAK404/Mosaic/Readme.txt

        FEATURES
 _______________________

-- Enhanced Real Time Chat (over the internet and on enterprise/closed networks)
+- Enhanced Real Time Chat (over the Internet and on enterprise/closed networks)
-- Censoring sub-system to keep the conversation civil and clean
+- Censoring subsystem to keep the conversation civil and clean
-- User database for easy user management and convinience
+- User database for easy user management and convenience
 - Faster downloads of files using the given download links (does not load the advertisements on pages to be loaded along with the actual download content.
-One member can fetch the link and all can download it easily)
+One member can fetch the link so others can download it easier)
 - Easy OTA updates and quick and automated installation
 - Small size of program, memory footprint and high performance
 - Easy and quick setup
 - Built in Help Viewer
 - Text Editor
-- Dynamic loading of required modules
-- Unified builds to provide a seamless experience irrespective of platform
+- Unified builds to provide a seamless experience independent of the OS
 - Secure sessions which include the option of exporting the session to a log file, stored with a password.